The Value of CPM Scheduling

 what is CPM scheduling

-To fully understand a CPM schedule, it’s also important to understand the various elements of the schedule, such as:
+To fully understand CPM schedules, it’s also important to understand the various elements of the schedules, such as:

 • Activity: The individual activities of a CPM schedule must be performed to complete a project.
 Each activity represents an element of work that consumes time and may have associated resources.